nicolasdao/webfunc/README.md

 eval(app.listen('app', 4000))
 ```

-Webfunc allows you to write code for serverless like you would with [Express](https://expressjs.com/).
+Webfunc allows to write code for serverless similar to [Express](https://expressjs.com/).
 Write once, deploy everywhere.
 This is why it is said to be a __*universal serverless web framework*__.

 Targeted platforms:
 - [__*Zeit Now*__](https://zeit.co/now) (using express under the hood)